Targeting of political opponents and civil society under the second Trump administration: Using government agencies for reprisals

 Upon taking office, Trump weaponized a variety of government agencies to target and harass his political rivals.
 An NPR analysis found that in his first 100 days, he utilized the departments of Justice, Defense, Homeland Security, Education, Health and Human Services, the IRS, the General Services Administration, the Federal Communications Commission, the Office of the Director of National Intelligence, the Equal Employment Opportunity Commission and the Federal Housing Finance Agency to retaliate and harass his opponents.

+Frances Perkins Building, housing the US Department of Labor, with a Trump poster.

+Throughout 2025, large posters with Trump's face were placed on numerous federal buildings, including the Jamie L. Whitten Building and the Frances Perkins Building.
+Democratic lawmakers likened this to Communist propaganda.

 He notably took aim to control the IRS, firing thousands of career staff and installing political allies in their place in an attempt to end its independence, and shared its tax data with ICE to deport migrants that led to several departures at the agency and privacy concerns.
 Historians described Trump's efforts to politicize the IRS as more brazen than prior actions taken by Franklin D. Roosevelt and Richard Nixon, noting his public announcement of his intention for the IRS to strip Harvard of its tax-exempt status due to his disputes with the university.
 His efforts bypassed rules established by Congress to prevent presidential meddling at the agency.
 As a result of Trump's targeting of liberal activists, law firms, and news organizations, some liberal donors slowed their charitable giving to organizations out of fear of investigations and organizations being stripped of their tax-exempt status by the IRS.